slyu0503/slyu0503_9103_majorproject/README.md

 While the original group code visualized a dove with elastic particle dots, my version expands it by:
 - **Adding stylized drawing interactions** using p5.js `createGraphics()`
 - **Replacing grayscale dot visuals** with vibrant **cyberpunk color palettes** and characters such as `*, #, |, >, 0, 1`
-- **Eliminating auto-rotation and mouse-orbit logic** to focus on user-driven effects only
+- **Eliminating auto-rotation and mouse-orbit logic** to focus on user-driven effects
 - **Incorporating explosion physics** with damping and recovery for each particle

 These changes result in a more **expressive, interactive, and aesthetic-focused experience**, highlighting the visual pleasure of user disruption and creation.

-## Animation Driver: User Input

-This version uses mouse input to animate and transform the artwork.
-Key behaviors include:
-- Clicking near particles (brush strokes) triggers a **cyber-style explosion** effect
-- Dragging the mouse leaves behind **layered glowing characters**, simulating a digital graffiti trail
-- No automatic motion or external timing — all changes are **user-controlled**

 ## Technical Breakdown

 - `BrushStroke` class handles particle position, explosion velocity, and recovery logic
 - `addPaintMark()` uses `createGraphics()` to place glowing character layers on a transparent canvas
-- Color palettes use RGBA values for **neon effects**
+- Color palettes use RGBA values for Cybeypunk effects
-- `mousePressed` and `mouseDragged` are the only triggers — **no frame-based automation**
+- `mousePressed` and `mouseDragged` are the only triggers
 - `keyPressed` supports utility shortcuts (`R`, `S`, `Q`) for interactivity

 ## Inspiration

-This piece is visually inspired by:
 - **Cyberpunk art**

 ![Blade Runner 2049 screenshot](<assets/blade runner.jpg>)